 Yes, the courts are allowing case filing to initiate a case during coronavirus.
 In fact, waiting to start a case can have negative effects on custody cases if it creates an appearance that you did not place an urgency.
 It can also negatively affect cases in which financial relief is requested, as the outcome is often retroactive to the time of filing.

 How is my Parenting Plan or Custody Order Affected?

 The short answer is that there is no change to the enforceability of your current Parenting Plan or Custody Order.
 However, there will definitely be strain put on a plan that was designed to assume school attendance, travel, and the like.
 We are sure to see unusual issues arise during this time.
 Ultimately, now is a time for both parents to try to work together in addressing the best interests of their children.

 What if I Lose My Job, Do I Still Have to Pay Child Support?

 The easy answer is that your current Support Order is enforceable absent a proactive Modification or Adjustment that you would need to initiate.
 That being said, we expect that the courts will provide direction in the coming weeks as to how they address those circumstances.

 The number of unique questions is sure to increase exponentially in the days and weeks ahead.
 Answers we have now may change based on how the situation evolves.
-We remain committed to agility in providing answers to your questions and relevant updates as they come in.
+We remain committed to agility in providing answers to your questions about coronavirus and relevant updates on COVID-19 as they come in.